JoseSpx/swapi-serverless/readme.md

 ## About the Project

 The status microservice exposes 2 main services.
-- **Vehicle**: allow to insert, get by Id,  and get a list of statuses
+- **Vehicle**: allow to insert, get by Id,  and get a list of vehicles.
-- **People**: allow to insert, get by Id and get a list of substatuses
+- **People**: allow to insert, get by Id and get a list of people.

 #### Build With